the-nulldev/building-llm-apps-evaluation/README.md

 Fork → Clone → Branch → Implement → PR → Review

 - Fork this repo to your own GitHub account.
-- Create a new branch for each task (e.g., task-1) if applicable (if there is any code that has to be implemented).
+- Create a new branch for each task (ensure to use descriptive names) if applicable (if there is any code that has to be implemented).
 - Implement the solution based on the task descriptions.
 - Push the branch to the forked repo.
 - Create a Pull Request from the fork back to the main repo.